Arogyadham Ayurveda Treatment Center

-During the practice of yoga nidra consciousness fluctuates between the states of introversion and extroversion.
+During the practice of yoga, Nidra's consciousness fluctuates between the states of introversion and extroversion.
 It swings sometimes to the outside world through the senses while in others it slides into the sphere of sleep.
 Little by little consciousness tends to stabilize, but to achieve it fully requires a prolonged and systematic practice.
-Then, when the nidra state (the border between the alpha and theta waves) is reached, the mind becomes more receptive.
+Then, when the Nidra state (the border between the alpha and theta waves) is reached, the mind becomes more receptive.

 • Balance of the nervous system and increase the production of endorphins, the hormones of happiness, and on the other hand lower levels of immunosuppressants, noradrenaline and cortisol.

 • Reduction of the rhythm of our brain waves and harmonization of the two hemispheres.

 • Stress relief, depression, anxiety, insomnia, headache, fibromyalgia, chronic fatigue, hypertension.

 • One hour of yoga nidra practice equals four hours of natural sleep.

 • Development and use of non-analytical mind for personal growth purposes.